-+/- We are glad we couldn’t advance out of sequence because we would have missed a substantial portion of the game and some of the best puzzles.
-We wish the gamemaster didn’t have to step in to redirect us.
++/- We were glad we couldn’t advance out of sequence because we would have missed a substantial portion of the game and some of the best puzzles.
+We wish the gamemaster hadn’t had to step in to redirect us.

 + The exit door was nifty.

 + Escape Room Live’s lobby and bar area is gorgeous; it’s a lovely place to hang out.
 I don’t normally get excited for lobbies, but this one is special.

 - There is a parking garage few blocks down at M and Wisconsin.
 Street parking is a challenge in this neighborhood.

 - There are lots of restaurant options in Georgetown.

 - For baked goods, we recommend Baked & Wired.
 Be prepared to stand in line on the weekend.